typed-ember/ember-cli-typescript/.github/PULL_REQUEST_TEMPLATE.md

 Please include a link to a GitHub issue if one exists.

-If you don't hear from a maintainer within a few days, please feel free to ping us here or in #e-typescript on Discord!
+If you don't hear from a maintainer within a few days, please feel free to ping us here or in #topic-typescript on Discord!

 -->